RyanJarv/ryanjarv.github.io/_posts/sar/2024-05-06-sar-6-confused-deputy.md

 ## Implicit SAR Confused Deputy

-To exploit this configuration an attacker sign's up for a new account with DetectIT using an AWS account controlled by the attacker.
+To exploit this configuration an attacker sign's up for a new account with `MonitorIT` using an AWS account controlled by the attacker.
 Once setup is completed the attacker will find a `sts:AssumeRole` log in their own account containing info about the source of the AssumeRole event.

 ```
   "userIdentity": {